ropensci/rdryad/cran-comments.md

 ---

 This version gains a few functions, fixes some minor issues, adds a few package dependencies.
+In addition, undeclared dependency (httr) used in tests removed.

 Thanks!
 Scott Chamberlain